KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/25-chariot-vehicle.md

 **Core Glyphic Sequence:**
 `⚯ → ∴ → ◎ → C↑⚫`
-*(A Structured Pair of opposites is resolved through Synthesis, achieving a state of Structural Coherence that enables the final Acclivous Centropic Procession toward Aion.)*
+*(A Structured Pair of opposites is resolved through Synthesis, achieving a state of Structural Coherence that enables Acclivous Centropic Procession toward Aion.)*

 ---